-Saudi Sports for All Federation welcomes more than 20,000 participants for 2024 Riyadh Marathon
+Saudi Sports For All Federation Welcomes More Than 20,000 Participants For 2024 Riyadh Marathon

+The marathon saw competitors from 125 nationalities, with a record of more than 60% Saudi nationals The Riyadh Marathon was sponsored by a number of key partners, including Saudi Awwal Bank, ROSHN, PepsiCo, ASICS, and Al Arabiya A total of US$197,000 was awarded in cash prizes to professional race winners.

-(MENAFN- APCO Worldwide) Riyadh, Kingdom of Saudi Arabia, 10 February, 2024 – More than 20,000 male and female competitors from 125 countries, including Saudi Arabia, took part in the third edition of the Riyadh Marathon this weekend.
+Riyadh, Kingdom of Saudi Arabia– More than 20,000 male and female competitors from 125 countries, including Saudi Arabia, took part in the third edition of the Riyadh Marathon this weekend.
 The numbers signify an increase over the previous year of more than 33%, with 15,000 people running in 2023.
 Organized by the Saudi Sports for All Federation (SFA) in collaboration with the Ministry of Sport, the Saudi Arabian Olympic & Paralympic Committee, and the Saudi Arabian Athletics Federation, the Riyadh Marathon welcomed people of all ages and abilities for the event held on February 10.

 The full breakdown of runners shows 682 taking part in the full marathon; 3,028 in the half marathon; 7,938 in the 10km; and 8,446 in the 4km run.
 Of the total numbers, 64% were male, with 36% female.